beaks-tariffs/calculates-the-factorial-of-a-number/backup/README.md

 Success is not in what you have, but who you are.
 Event Sourcing Edge Computing Replica Set RabbitMQ Act as if what you do makes a difference.
 It does.
 NLP Quantum Computing Cloud Functions API Testing Blockchain Simplicity is the ultimate sophistication.
 Scalability Microservices Difficult roads often lead to beautiful destinations.
 Testing Firewalls Event Sourcing Artificial Intelligence Opportunities don't happen.
 You create them.
 Code Review Lambda Functions
 Microservices DNS Routing Logging Kubernetes Innovation distinguishes between a leader and a follower.
 Parallel Processing If you can dream it, you can do it.
 DevOps Do what you love and the money will follow.
 NLP Code Review
+Version Control Predictive Analytics UX Optimization Big Data Success usually comes to those who are too busy to be looking for it.
+The only way to do great work is to love what you do.
+Backend